artemdou/artemdou.github.io/index.md

 ### Dataset Utilized
 1. <a href="https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Historic-/833y-fsy8/about_data">NYPD Shooting Incident Data (Historic)</a>
 2. <a href="https://trends.google.com/trends/explore?cat=16&date=2020-01-01%202020-12-31&geo=US-NY-501&q=layoffs">Google Trends: Layoffs 2020</a>
-3. <a href="https://data.cccnewyork.org/data/table/97/total-population?fbclid=IwAR2v8QJeP_iLNLYQF2w21PxuhnMvIcpCzK8UhyITSC9IINTYKgB7nAI_PEQ#84/130/127/a/a"> Citizens Committee for Children of New York - Totla Population</a>
+3. <a href="https://data.cccnewyork.org/data/table/97/total-population?fbclid=IwAR2v8QJeP_iLNLYQF2w21PxuhnMvIcpCzK8UhyITSC9IINTYKgB7nAI_PEQ#84/130/127/a/a"> Citizens Committee for Children of New York - Total Population</a>
 4. <a href="https://data.cccnewyork.org/data/map/99/poverty?fbclid=IwAR2YGgDIP3ShXNVKEOWAP20yVgw5jz7fUcXaVGjp3HITsxayE66bdLY5J70#101/11/3/154/62/a/a"> Citizens Committee for Children of New York - Poverty</a>
 5. <a href="https://data.cccnewyork.org/data/map/85/unemployment-rate?fbclid=IwAR1LCh86FOWYxY-E8r-tsgtj8Jair311Ee5QkIGWaBBJ9IlJdrxMRYmkbIs#85/a/3/131/127/a/a"> Citizens Committee for Children of New York - Unemployment Rate</a>
 6. <a href="https://data.cccnewyork.org/data/table/1312/community-trust?fbclid=IwAR0J7CMG8WEDz-HC6FziJIt_ZNB_BZaZYvuNUXtZkkqlfzu3HRq8kLIffbQ#1312/1531/128/a/a"> Citizens Committee for Children of New York - Community Trust</a>